jmersonuo/jmersonuo.github.io/Activities/MapDataVisualization.md

 **Add components to style your blank map**

-Once the style editor you'll see a blank map, which you will need to add components to get the map to render:
+In the style editor you'll see a blank map, which you will need to add components to get the map to render:

 5. Switch the map projection to use Mercator projection:
     - Open the **Global** tab